ESG at Alludo

 Our core product offerings are aligned with our commitment to sustainability, not just within our company but globally.
 Our technology centers on digital workplace solutions that help companies reduce their carbon footprint far beyond just the ability to work remotely.

-Additionally, with these solutions companies can also use workloads efficiently whether their infrastructure is hosted in the cloud, on-premises or in a hybrid environment.
-By leveraging the cloud, organizations can become more energy-efficient, reducing their carbon footprint and improving their sustainability performance in multiple areas, such as energy consumption, lighting, and cooling systems.
 According to a study by the International Data Corporation (IDC), if more companies adopt cloud computing by 2024, they could collectively avoid emitting up to 629 million metric tons of carbon.
-In addition, the same study suggests that prioritizing sustainability in data center design could eliminate up to 1.6 million metric tons of emissions by 2024.
+The same study suggests that prioritizing sustainability in data center design could eliminate up to 1.6 million metric tons of emissions by 2024.
 By efficiently using the cloud or a hybrid set up with sustainability in mind, our customers can contribute to a greener future.

 Unapologetic Authenticity is the root of performance.